 Professional fundraising consultants are required to annually register and pay a \$300 fee to the Department pursuant to s.
-496.409, F.S., before operating in Florida.16 In addition to name and address information, the registration must also indicate whether any of the owners, directors, officers, or employees of the consultant are related to any other directors, officers, owners, or employees, any charity under contract to the consultant, or any supplier or vendor providing goods or services to any charity under contract with the consultant.
+496.409, F.S., before operating in Florida.
+In addition to name and address information, the registration must also indicate whether any of the owners, directors, officers, or employees of the consultant are related to any other directors, officers, owners, or employees, any charity under contract to the consultant, or any supplier or vendor providing goods or services to any charity under contract with the consultant.
 Additionally, the registration must indicate and explain whether the consultant or any of its officers, directors, trustees, or employees have been convicted or pled guilty within the past 10 years to any felony or a crime involving fraud, theft, larceny, embezzlement, fraudulent conversion, or misappropriation of property, or any crime arising from the conduct of a solicitation for a charity.
-Finally, the registration must indicate and explain whether the consultant or any of its officers, directors, trustees, or employees have been enjoined from violating any law relating to a charitable solicitation.17
+Finally, the registration must indicate and explain whether the consultant or any of its officers, directors, trustees, or employees have been enjoined from violating any law relating to a charitable solicitation.
+In the consultant or any of its officers, directors, trustees, or employees have been enjoined from violating any law relating to a charitable solicitation.

-13 "Fundraising costs" are defined in s.
+&lt;sup>13 "Fundraising costs" are defined in s.
 496.404, F.S., as "those costs incurred in inducing others to make contributions to a charitable organization or sponsor for which the contributors will receive no direct economic benefit.
 Fundraising costs include, but are not limited to, salaries, rent, acquiring and obtaining mailing lists, printing, mailing, and all direct and indirect costs of soliciting, as well as the cost of unsolicited merchandise sent to encourage contributions."
 However prior to this bill, ch.
 496, F.S., does not define "program expenses" or "management and general expenses."

-Section 212.08(7)(p), F.S.
+&lt;sup>14 Section 212.08(7)(p), F.S.

-15 Section 212.084, F.S.
+&lt;sup>15 Section 212.084, F.S.

-16 Section 496.409(1), (3), F.S.
+&lt;sup>16 Section 496.409(1), (3), F.S.

 After receiving the registration statement, the Department has 15 business days to either approve the registration or notify the consultant that the registration requirements are not satisfied.
-If, after 15 days the Department has not notified the consultant, the registration is deemed approved.18
+If, after 15 days the Department has not notified the consultant, the registration is deemed approved.

-In addition to the registration requirement, every agreement between a fundraising consultant and a charity must be in writing and signed by two authorized officials of the charity and must be filed with the Department at least five days before the consultant begins providing services.19
+In addition to the registration requirement, every agreement between a fundraising consultant and a charity must be in writing and signed by two authorized officials of the charity and must be filed with the Department at least five days before the consultant begins providing services.